-1) action-research to map interest and needs of local authorities
+1) Action-research to map interest and needs of local authorities

-2) “soft” awareness raising during the first year to maintain interest and share preliminary phase results
+2) “Soft” awareness raising during the first year to maintain interest and share preliminary phase results

-3) engagement in learning sessions (online and physical) and in the network (protocols and MoU)
+3) Engagement in learning sessions (online and physical) and in the network (protocols and MoU)

-The successful achievement of this work package will increase the participation of cities and local stakeholders in learning /training opportunities and in the exchange of best practice as well as the commitment to further work and promote the EMBRACIN’ approach.
+The successful achievement of this work package will increase the participation of cities and local stakeholders in learning /training opportunities and in the exchange of best practices as well as the commitment to further work and promote the EMBRACIN’ approach.

 Work package 4: Experimentation and evaluation of the Model

 The Work Package 4 covers the implementation and the evaluation of the transferability plan developed in WP2 in the 6 partner cities that intend to adapt and re-use the improved 6+6×6 scheme.